-Note: Output gap is computed based on the potential GDP estimated by AMRO using Hodrick-Prescott filter.
+Note: Output gap is computed based on the potential GDP estimated by the one-sided Hodrick-Prescott filter.

-6 In Malaysia, despite a continued reduction of fiscal deficit, the fiscal stance is assessed to be neutral in FY2024 because the government's repayment of bonds issued by 1MDB (MYR14 billion) in FY2023 was excluded as a one-off factor.
+&lt;sup>6 In Malaysia, despite a continued reduction of fiscal deficit, the fiscal stance is assessed to be neutral in FY2024 because the government's repayment of bonds issued by 1MDB (MYR14 billion) in FY2023 was excluded as a one-off factor.